w07wong/VLR-ZeroShotObjectDetection/EXPERIMENTS.md

 2.	multi-pair
 	  - Train : 1 scene - 10 target images (averaged features)
 	  - Test  : 1 scene - 1 target image
+3. 	zero shot w/ common objects in scene
+	  - Test with `0049` video as it has common objects with `0048`